 It’s the vegetables.
 It’s always going to be the vegetables, because I think we can both agree that turkey alone doesn’t have much of a flavor.

-The sauteed shiitakes used in the recipe below contribute incredible moisture and a savory-umami meaty flavor that you just can’t get just from beef, let alone turkey.
+The sauteed mushrooms used in the recipe below contribute incredible moisture.
+While the savory-umami meaty flavor that you just can’t get just from beef, let alone turkey.
 I also add in a hefty dose of garlic, onions, thyme and carrots.

 I’ve come to realize with just about every single recipe you can image that adding in either vegetables or fruit—whether hidden or visible—inevitably adds more flavor.
 I’m not the only one who has come to this conclusion either.
 Real chefs have too.
 Vegetables are the new meat.

 So even if you don’t care a thing about whether you make your turkey meatloaf healthy or not, we all want it to taste good!
 And trust me, adding the veggies does the trick.
 More veggies = more flavor + fiber + flavonoids.
 So it’s a win-win for both the clean eating and foodie enthusiasts alike.